Hyperlinks

 ;; defaults to http://localhost:8000 (if (string= (getenv "ENV") "prod") (setq weblorg-default-url "https://emacs.love/weblorg"))

-And then set the environment variable ENV
+And then set the environment variable ENV to override the default

 when needed: